Research

 Understanding how chromatin modifiers works in cholangiocarcinoma and melanoma

-How ARID1A, ARID2, PBRM1, and BAP1, frequently mutated tumor suppressor genes, function is of great interest, as it could lead to improved therapies targeting their vulnerabilities.
+How ARID1A, ARID2, PBRM1 and BAP1, frequently mutated tumor suppressor genes, function is of great interest, as it could lead to improved therapies targeting their vulnerabilities.
 We are generating new models and will aim to catalog and understand how these genes are similar and different from each other.

-Establish new models and cell lines for cholangiocarcinoma
+Establishing new models and cell lines for cholangiocarcinoma

 Join Our Lab